Aztalan State Park - Aztalan, WI

 For more information click here.

 The park features many walking trails, plenty of flowers, plants, trees, birds, and wildlife.
+Exceptional bird watching can be found here.
 There are two spots for putting in with a canoe or kayak.
-For more history on the park, click here.
+Fishing along the river here often yield northern pike, catfish, and walleye.
+Pets are allowed in designated areas, and must be on a leash at all times.

 Location: N6200 County Rd Q, Aztalan, WI (Jefferson County)